 - External data: Credit bureau reports, commercial databases, compliance watchlists, and sector-specific risk indicators.

-Centralising this data removes silos, cuts down on manual checks, and ensures the merchant assessment remains consistent throughout.
+Centralizing this data removes silos, cuts down on manual checks, and ensures the merchant assessment remains consistent throughout.

 System Integration